vgvinter/TableToJson/README.md

 The HTML code for the example tables is in the `html_tables` folder.
 The JSON schemas given to the model to generate valid JSON are in the `json_schemas` folder.
 The generated JSON for all the examples are in the `structured_json_folder`.

-The code of an app to visualize the results is available in `app.py`.
+A demo app to visualize the results is available in this [link](https://vgvinter-tabletojson-app-kt5aiv.streamlit.app/).